About this blog

 Define God

-A scientist with an h-index of 1 but citations are about a million or beyond.
+A scientist with an h-index of 1 but citations are about a billion or beyond.

 What are the conditions that make it hard to represent systems using the neural networks or deep NN